Risk management

 Main methods of management

-HSEQ system in compliance with the reference standards, certified according to international legislation for aspects of health, safety, environment, quality and energy efficiency, which envisages compliance audits carried out by the certification body
+HSE system in compliance with the reference standards, certified according to international legislation for aspects of health, safety, environment, quality and energy efficiency

 Digital applications for reporting and recording “near misses” and for waste management